-The council will ensure that its engagement approach enables a wide and diverse range of tenants and leaseholders to be fully involved in the consultation process so that future changes on the LPS blocks embrace the needs of residents with of all ages.
 Disability Residents with disabilities should benefit from the proposed scheme as we would anticipate seeing a significant improvement in the quality of all residents' homes and their experience of our housing services, including residents in need of adaptations as a result of a disability.
 Other benefits will be documented as the consultation process is developed and implemented.
-Any decisions about the future of the LPS blocks will be shaped in consultation with residents and designed to provide better housing for them.
+None anticipated.
+Any decisions about the future of the estate will be shaped in consultation with residents and designed to provide better housing for them.
 Individual elements of the project will need to be assessed, predominantly through the planning process, as more detailed plans are developed to ensure they produce either positive or neutral effects on people with protected characteristics.
-The council will adhere to the George Floyd Race Matters Pledge and Equalities Pledge as the Council's standard in equalities None anticipated.
+The council will adhere to the George Floyd Race Matters Pledge and Equalities Pledge as the Council's standard in equalities The council will ensure that its engagement approach enables a wide and diverse range of tenants and leaseholders to be fully involved in the consultation process so that future changes on the estate embrace the needs of residents with disabilities.
 Ref 1) Housing for older and disabled people, Department for Levelling Up, Housing and Communities.
 Feedback from an engagement exercise in 2021 showed that satisfaction and dissatisfaction levels appear to be fairly consistent between those who did not state their day to day activities were limited because of a health problem or disability and those who did.
 The small 'unknown' group, who did not provide an answer to this question, showed greater dissatisfaction with their overall experience.
-We have obtained the following data through outreach activity on the LPS blocks to date: None Data to be updated.

-The council will ensure that its engagement approach enables a wide and diverse range of tenants and leaseholders to be fully involved in the consultation process so that future changes on the LPS blocks embrace the needs of residents with disabilities.
 Sex Residents should benefit from the proposed scheme regardless of their sex as we would anticipate seeing a significant improvement in the quality of all residents' homes and their experience of our housing services.
 Other benefits will be documented as the consultation process is developed and implemented.
-Any decisions about the future of the LPS blocks will be shaped in consultation with residents and designed to provide better housing for them.
+None anticipated.
+Any decisions about the future of the estate will be shaped in consultation with residents and designed to provide better housing for them.
 Individual elements of the project will need to be assessed, predominantly through the planning process, as more detailed plans are developed to ensure they produce either positive or neutral effects on people with protected characteristics.
-The council will adhere to the George Floyd Race Matters Pledge and Equalities None anticipated.
-Feedback from an engagement exercise in 2021 showed that females were less happy with their overall experience as a tenant/leaseholder with 28% finding the service excellent/good compared with 34% of males.
+The council will adhere to the George Floyd Race Matters Pledge and Equalities Pledge as the Council's standard in equalities.
+Feedback from an engagement exercise in 2021 showed that f semales were less happy with their overall experience as a tenant/leaseholder with 28% finding the service excellent/good compared with 34% of males.
 38% of females reported their experience to be poor/very poor compared with 32% males.
-We have obtained the following data through outreach activity on the LPS blocks to date: None Data to be updated.
+The (small) youngest group surveyed appear to be the most satisfied and least dissatisfied and the mid-age